Skip to main content

 Expected SBI PO 2026 Notification: Probable Exam dates

-The SBI PO 2026 notification is expected to be released between April - June 2026 based on previous trends.
+The SBI PO 2026 notification is expected to be released between June-July 2026 based on previous trends.
 Once announced, the Prelims exam is likely to be conducted 45–60 days after the notification, followed by the Mains exam approximately 30–45 days after Prelims.
 Aspirants should keep track of these tentative dates to plan their preparation effectively and stay ready for updates from the official SBI recruitment portal.

 Tracking SBI PO notification trends from the past six years helps aspirants plan their preparation and anticipate exam schedules.
 This table highlights the yearly release dates of official notifications.
 By analysing these trends, candidates can get a clear idea of probable notification periods, understand SBI’s exam cycle, and better align their study strategy for the 2026 SBI PO recruitment, ensuring they don’t miss important updates.

-Notification Period |
+Recruitment Year Notification Period

-June 2025 |
+2025-26 June 2025

-December 2024
+2024-25 December 2024

-September 2023 |
+2023-24 September 2023

-September 2022 |
+2022-23 September 2022

-October 2021 |
+2021-22 October 2021

-November 2020 |
+2020-21 November 2020

 SBI PO Important Dates for 2026 Exam cycle